vsouza/awesome-ios/README.md

  * [Switcher](https://github.com/knn90/Switcher) - Custom UISwitcher with animation :large_orange_diamond:
  * [CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout) - UICollectionView replacement of UITableView.
 Do even more like Parallax Header, Sticky Section Header. :large_orange_diamond:
  * [folding-cell](https://github.com/Ramotion/folding-cell) - TableViewCell replacement with parallax detail view for Swift :large_orange_diamond:
+ * [SCNavigationControlCenter](https://github.com/SergioChan/SCNavigationControlCenter) - This is an advanced navigation control center on iOS that can allow you to navigate to whichever view controller you want

 ##### Activity Indicator